pcsukumar/data-representation-project/README.md

 # Data Representation Project
 This repository contains the files for the final project of Data Representation module.

+This is an employee database created using Flask and the web interface can be used to perform CRUD operations on the database.
+Basic information about each employee is present in the database.
+That is; ID, Name, Position and Age.
+This is basically a rehash of the sample lab project.

 Following is the URL to access the pythonanywhere deployment

 https://psukumar.pythonanywhere.com/employee.html